UnsignedByte/MassSpec-Data-Visualizer/README.md

 #### Parameters

- * `mods`: list of modifications for the heatmap to generate filtered versions for. `All` refers to no filter.
- * `proteins`: list of protein names to use for ModMapper.
+ * `proteins`: List of protein names to use for ModMapper.

 ### [linearReg.m](linearReg.m)